JessicaMulein/regenerate-asterisk-sounds-from-poly-tts/README.md

-# AWS SDK for Node.js Sample Project

-A simple Node.js application illustrating usage of the AWS SDK for Node.js.
+# Reprofile your Asterisk Completely using Polly

-An additional polly.js has been added to generate files on demand from FreePBX using the Text to Speech Engine module (https://community.freepbx.org/t/tts-engine-custom-amazon-polly-24-languages/40763).
+An additional polly.js has been added to the original project to generate files on demand from FreePBX using the Text to Speech Engine module (https://community.freepbx.org/t/tts-engine-custom-amazon-polly-24-languages/40763).

 * Place this whole repo in /opt/aws-nodejs.
 * Fill in your options in polly.js.